Getting your child vaccinated from an early age helps protect them against serious infections now and in the future.

 When your child has a vaccination

-When you take your child to get a vaccination, ask your health provider or vaccination service any questions you might have.
+When you take your child to get a vaccination, ask your healthcare provider or vaccination service any questions you might have.

 After they have their vaccination, we recommend you stay in the clinic with your child for at least 15 minutes.
-This it to make sure they don’t experience any immediate side effects.
+This it to make sure they don’t have any immediate side effects.

-Once your health provider or vaccination service has given your child their vaccination, they’ll send their vaccination details to the Australian Immunisation Register (AIR).
+Once your healthcare provider or vaccination service has given your child their vaccination, they’ll send their vaccination details to the Australian Immunisation Register (AIR).
 The AIR collects vaccination information for all children, adolescents and adults in Australia.
-Find out more about the AIR on the Services Australia website.
+Learn more about the AIR on the Services Australia website.

 When you visit your GP or vaccination provider, take your child’s red book or immunisation record if you have one.